Mf-ff99/moodify-client/README.md

 A filter is available to filter records by all time, past month, and past week.

-### home page
 ![image](https://user-images.githubusercontent.com/66629254/96261739-d2b85300-0f8e-11eb-924b-550c951b4168.png)

+### add-mood page

 When a logged in user chooses, they can click the 'add a mood' button to be taken to the add-mood form.

-### add-mood page
 ![image](https://user-images.githubusercontent.com/66629254/96261761-d9df6100-0f8e-11eb-8981-4b56349e093b.png)